 Such participants should be aware that there is a high likelihood of them being toppled into the water.
 Whilst the buoyancy of the PFD (life-jacket) will prevent them from drowning, this experience can still be a bit unnerving.

-If you’re a non-swimmer and have the liberty of choice, then its better to raft in the winter season – June to October.
+If you’re a non-swimmer and have the liberty of choice, then its better to raft in the winter season – June to October, or only on the Komati River.
 During these months the river is generally a lot more shallow and in most places you’ll be able to stand if and when tipped in.

 The bottom line is: if you’re brave enough to try it, you’ll find us brave enough to take you.